HL7/davinci-epdx/source/pages/2-7_PDex_Data_Payloads.md

 3. Pharmacy Network Directory
 4. Medication Formulary

+The Directory and Formulary data payloads are covered in their respective subsidiary PDex IGs.

 All resources available via a FHIR API endpoint **SHALL** be declared in a FHIR CapabilityStatement.

 ### 2-7-1 Member Clinical and Claims-derived History